ibm-cloud-architecture/vaccine-solution-main/README.md

 The content is in the `docs/src/pages` folder.
 Then the folders content the following:

-* index.md is the first main page
+* `index.md` is the first main page
 * design folder includes the articles related to the design of the solution
 * solution folder includes simple description of each service of the solution
-* mcm is for content around multicloud management
+* mcm is for content around multi-cloud management
-* devops is to include articles on CI and CD.
+* DevOps is to include articles on CI and CD.
 * analyze is for the Watson ML work.
 * The diagrams are in a ppt file named: `docs/VaccinTransportation-Usecases.pptx`.
-Use snapit to build a png file from one of the diagram.
+Use snap-it to build a png file from one of the diagram.
 Png files are going to images folder in the corresponding subject area.